Reports to: Cultural Orientation Coordinator

 The Resettlement Support Center (RSC) Africa operates a US refugee resettlement program in sub-Saharan Africa through a Cooperative Agreement with the Department of State/Bureau of Population, Refugees and Migration.
 RSC Africa is responsible for the preparation of refugee case files for adjudication by US Citizenship and Immigration Services (USCIS) officers, as well as the out-processing and cultural orientation of all approved cases.
 RSC Africa is administered by the Church World Service Immigration Refugee Program (CWS/IRP) and is based in Nairobi, Kenya.

 Church World Service does not discriminate on the basis of race, color, national origin, sex, sexual orientation, religion, age, disability, or veteran status in employment or the provision of services.

 Due to the volume of applications that we receive, only those individuals shortlisted will be contacted.

 Please click the below link to apply directly online to this position.

 Please note RSC Africa does not accept resumes for positions that are not posted.
 All applicants are required to submit their resume using the on-line applicant tracking system.

 This position is responsible for assisting with program development and providing administrative support for the Cultural Orientation division within RSC Africa.
-This includes assisting with the development of curriculum activities, training aids, public information boards and resource centers as a part of the Cultural Orientation offered to refugees approved for resettlement to the United States.
-The internship also researches and develops backgrounders on refugee caseloads and conditions in Sub-Saharan Africa and also assists in setting up professional development opportunities for CO staff.
+This includes assisting with the development of curriculum activities and training materials as a part of the Cultural Orientation offered to refugees approved for resettlement to the United States.
+The internship will also research and develop a backgrounder on a specific refugee caseload in Sub-Saharan Africa and also assist in setting up or conducting professional development opportunities for CO staff.